launchdarkly/api-client-go/docs/WebPostFlagScheduledChangesInput.md

 HasInstructions returns a boolean if a field has been set.

+### SetInstructionsNil

+`func (o *WebPostFlagScheduledChangesInput) SetInstructionsNil(b bool)`

+ SetInstructionsNil sets the value for Instructions to be an explicit nil

+### UnsetInstructions
+`func (o *WebPostFlagScheduledChangesInput) UnsetInstructions()`

+UnsetInstructions ensures that no value is present for Instructions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)